Quickstart

 After editing, include the account in the composed config:

-arbiter-server config activate account smtp bot
+arbiter-server --config-dir "$ARBITER_CONFIG_DIR" config activate --plugin smtp --account bot

-# updated ~/.arbiter/arbiter-server.yaml
+# updated ./arbiter-server/conf/plugins.yaml

 Inspect the composed config:

-arbiter-server config show
+arbiter-server --config-dir "$ARBITER_CONFIG_DIR" config show

 arbiter: